Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 * Sub heading displayed with text 'Try to survive!'

 Description:<br>
-There will be a page heading added that reads 'Cranky Bird' with a tag line below it reading 'Try to survive!'.
-This will enable the users to immediately see what the site is about as soon as they enter.
+There will be a page heading added that reads 'Cranky Bird' with the tag line 'Try to survive!' below it.
+This will enable the users to gain an immediate overview and understanding of the site purpose when they enter.

 User Story:
 > As a user, I want to view the website and content clearly on my computer.